-Dry sieve is aptly named, since it is made by rubbing dry marijuana through a fine mesh screen which is similar to a sieve.
-This process causes friction which separates the precious trichome heads from your plant material.
-Trichomes are the tiny, white glands which give high-quality bud its frosty coating.
+Making dry sieve involves rubbing dried marijuana against a fine mesh screen which is similar to a sieve.
+This process causes friction which separates the precious trichome heads from the rest of the plant material.
+Trichomes are the tiny, white glands that give high-quality bud their frosty coating.
 They also contain the highest levels of cannabinoids and terpenes.

-Depending on which strain you choose to make your dry sieve with, you should end up with a product that is rich in cannabinoids and a has a subtle yet complex taste.
+Depending on the strain, the dry sieve you end up with will be rich in cannabinoids and have a subtle yet complex taste.
 Moreover, the flavor will be unadulterated by solvents and other contaminants.